92green/enty/packages/enty-docs/src/content/api/react-enty/entity-api.md

 When data is returned from an api function Enty will use this schema to start the normalizing process.
-This schema functions similarly to the [graphql] root resolver and works like a small namespace for your specific schemas. _There is no required type of schema, but in most cases an ObjectSchema makes the most sense.`_
+This schema functions similarly to the [graphql] root resolver and works like a small namespace for your specific schemas.

+* _There is no required type of schema, but in most cases an ObjectSchema makes the most sense._

+* _Schema is optional.
+If you dont provide a schema all your request state will still be tracked but nothing will be normalized._

 ```js